matrix-org/matrix.org/content/docs/communities/administration/_index.md

 For example, there might be aliases, room directories, and spaces referencing your room, which you might not be aware of and that will need to be updated by the respective users.

 There are also some [clients that do not have support](#following-tombstones-to-the-new-room) to find and join the upgraded room from the old room.
-You send a manual message into the old room with a link to the new room as a workaround for these users.
+You should send a manual message into the old room with a link to the new room as a workaround for these users.
 You might consider pinning the message, using a room ping, renaming the old room, and similar methods to make sure your users are aware of the upgrade.

+If you're upgrading a room that is not public, you will need to invite the old members or make the new room joinable in another way, so users can join the new room when prompted.
+Some clients offer an option to automatically invite all users to the new room.

 ### Clients supporting room upgrades